Pico Island Azores, Portugal Travel Guide

 The vineyard culture landscape represents a profound connection between human ingenuity and the challenging natural environment of Pico.

 These areas represent the best examples of the UNESCO vineyard landscape.
-They feature dense networks of basalt stone walls, `adegas` (traditional wine cellars, some converted into homes or eateries), and historical buildings related to wine production.
+They feature dense networks of basalt stone walls, `adegas` (traditional wine cellars, some changed into homes or eateries), and historical buildings related to wine production.

 A historic whaling town, with charming streets, old-style houses, and scenic swimming holes.
 Explore its quiet corners for a sense of its past.